Skalar/google_distance_matrix/README.md

     another_point = Point.new lat: 1, lng: 3
     matrix.origins << another_point

-### Do some configuration - see GoogleDistanceMatrix.default_configuration as well.
+### Do some configuration - see GoogleDistanceMatrix.configure_defaults as well.

     matrix.configure do |config|
       config.mode = 'driving'